minhdang1110/react-citibikes/README.md

 * Be written with kebab-case CSS class names (e.g. this-is-the-class-name)
 * Be written with semantic, camelCase JavaScript variable names
 * Pseudocode/comments that describe functionality should be throughout each component
-* Has readme.md file at the root of repository
+* `DONE` Has readme.md file at the root of repository
-* readme file clearly documents the purpose of the project as a problem statement
+* `DONE` readme file clearly documents the purpose of the project as a problem statement
 * readme file clearly documents the target end user for this program.
-* Using a 3rd party api
+* `DONE` Using a 3rd party api
 * A minimum of 90 GitHub commits

 # Exceeding Project Requirements